JakubDvo/Python/README.md

-# Python
-Python for Data Science
+# Python learning and Python for Data Science